Key Takeaways

 One to two 15-20-minute sessions would be better than three to four 30-45-minute sessions.
 Again, if you have a skin condition such as psoriasis or eczema, you want to have as few sauna sessions as possible to avoid a flare-up of the problem.

-Consult your healthcare provider before incorporating saunas into your routine to prevent complications while maximizing the effectiveness of your infrared sauna use.
+Consult your healthcare provider before incorporating saunas into your routine to prevent complications while maximizing the effectiveness of your infrared saunas use.

 Finally

-Infrared saunas provide a scientifically proven and unique wellness approach.
-Incorporating infrared heat therapy into your wellness routine can be an effective way of reaping physical, health, and mental benefits.
-Consult your healthcare provider before starting your sauna sessions, more so if you have underlying health conditions.
+Infrared saunas provide a scientifically supported approach to wellness.
+Incorporating infrared heat therapy into your routine can deliver physical, mental, and health benefits.
+Consult your healthcare provider before starting if you have underlying health conditions.